chrisdetmering/Human-API-Integration/README.md

 ![pgsqlinstal](images/pgsqlinstal.png)

-This will take you through an installer that will download psql, a CLI for interacting with PostgreSQL & pgAdmin a GUI for interacting with your postgreSQL server.
+This will take you through an installer that will download psql, a CLI for interacting with PostgreSQL & pgAdmin a GUI for interacting with postgreSQL.
 Take note of the password that you are prompted to make in the setup wizard.
 You will need to keep that for our environment variables.

-After the wizard has completed, go to your Applications and look for a folder with the name of PostgreSQL 14
+After the wizard has completed, go to your Applications and look for a folder with the name of PostgreSQL 14:

 ![pgsql14](images/pgsql14.png)